triptease/docs/cross-domain-analytics.md

 ![single-domain.png](assets/images/single-domain.png)

-In the hotel industry it is fairly common to have a separate marketing website and booking engine, by default this means that those 2 domains also have an effective security barrier between them that reduces communication.
-(This is an arbitrary division because the hotel controls content on both domains, and ideally it would just be a single domain)
+In the hotel industry it is fairly common to have a separate marketing website and booking engine.
+By default, this means those 2 domains also have an effective security barrier between them reducing communication.

 #### Two Separate Domains:

 ![two-separate-domains.png](assets/images/two-separate-domains.png)

 **NB: This applies even if you are using subdomains like: [www.hotel.com](http://www.hotel.com) and book.hotel.com.**

+The division is an arbitrary because the hotel controls content on both domains, and ideally it would just be a single domain.

 However, it is possible to re-enable communication between the two domains and in effect create a single security barrier around the outside of the two domains.